-TIP: With YourMembership AMS, you can easily track open and click-through rates as well as gain additional insights through your preference center.
+TIP: With YourMembership association management software, you can easily track open and click-through rates as well as gain additional insights through your preference center.

 - DO reach the right people.
 Get the right information to the right audience using targeted lists.

-TIP: Email campaign management functionality in YourMembership AMS allows you to quickly and easily create email lists and target email content based on a variety of member information, including membership level, event registration types, and more.
+TIP: Email campaign management functionality in YourMembership membership management software allows you to quickly and easily create email lists and target email content based on a variety of member information, including membership level, event registration types, and more.

 - DON’T send an email without testing it first.
 Send a test of your email to at least two people.
 Ask them to review your emails through multiple email clients (including Outlook and Gmail) on PC and Mac devices to make sure the email looks the way it was intended it to look.